jbcodeforce/openshift-studies/docs/index.md

 ![](images/route.png)

 Routes are used to expose app over HTTP.
-OpenShift can handle termination for secure HTTP connections, or a secure connection can be tunnelled through direct to the application, with the application handling termination of the secure connection.
-Non HTTP applications can be exposed via a tunnelled secure connection if the client supports the SNI extension for a secure connection using TLS.
+OpenShift can handle termination for secure HTTP connections, or a secure connection can be tunneled through direct to the application, with the application handling termination of the secure connection.
+Non HTTP applications can be exposed via a tunneled secure connection if the client supports the SNI extension for a secure connection using TLS.
+A router (ingress controller) forwards HTTP and TLS requests to the service addresses inside the Kubernetes SDN.

+OpenShift routes are implemented by a cluster-wide router service, which runs as a containerized application in the OpenShift cluster.
+The router service uses HAProxy as the default implementation.

 ## Getting started

-We can use minishift on laptop to play with openshift with a unique node, or use IBM Cloud cluster or use the [online tutorial here (4.2)](https://learn.openshift.com/playgrounds/openshift42/).
+Use IBM Cloud cluster to get an Openshift cluster..

 We can also use [openshift online](https://docs.openshift.com/online/getting_started/basic_walkthrough.html)